ceodoe/noshitempornium/README.md

 * Install NSE by clicking [here](https://github.com/ceodoe/noshitempornium/raw/master/NoShitEmpornium.user.js)
 * Follow the instructions given by Tampermonkey/Greasemonkey to install the script
 * Once the script is installed, visit an applicable page on Emp (Torrents, Top 10, Collages)
-* Click "[Options]" in the new, blue area below the search center
+* Click the Options button in the new, blue area below the search center
-* Add your list of space-separated tags in the newly revealed text area
+* Add your list of space-separated tags or uploaders in the newly revealed text areas
-* Click "Save tags and reload" to save your tags and reload the page
+* Click "Save and reload page" to save your options and reload the page
-* Torrents containing the entered tags will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button
+* Torrents containing the entered tags or by entered usernames will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button

 # Important note
 If you: